TravelByRocket/kj6-dev/content/atlas/syllabus.md

 Additionally, you MUST be able to install Xcode 15 or 16 on the computer that you will use.
 Xcode 15.4 was released in May 2025 and it is the latest release as of 11 August 2024.
 Xcode 16 is currently on its 5th beta release, with its expected final release in September 2024.

-There are a few different ways to get Xcode, and we will cover that in class, but if you have a macOS version listed above and you have permision to install apps on your device, then you should have everything you need.
+There are a few different ways to get Xcode, and we will cover that in class, but if you have a macOS version listed above and you have permission to install apps on your device, then you should have everything you need.
 I would generally recommend that you use the latest stable release (15.4 right now) but I am always running the latest beta on my machine so you may choose yourself between 15.4 or 16.0.

 ## Original Work